Build It Right

 The foundation that has already been laid is Jesus Christ, and no one can lay down any other foundation.
 But if people build on that foundation, using gold, silver, jewels, wood, grass, or straw, their work will be clearly seen, because the Day of Judgment will make it visible.
 That Day will appear with fire, and the fire will test everyone’s work to show what sort of work it was. —1 Corinthians 3:11-14 (NCV)

 A parable has been told of a carpenter, who on the verge of retirement, was coaxed into building one last home by a wealthy client.
-The carpenter was pressed by his own thoughts to put his working days behind him, so he made a decision to cut corners on the project.
-He used inferior materials and his workmanship was suspect, at best.
+The carpenter was pressed by his own thoughts to put his working days behind him, so he made decisions to cut corners on the project.
+He used inferior materials, and his workmanship was suspect, at best.
 Clearly, his heart was not in the work.
 Eventually, the carpenter finished the home.
 It looked good from the outside, yet the carpenter felt guilty, as he knew the quality of the home was not up to his old standards.

 On the day that the wealthy client was to take possession of the home, the carpenter received word from the client, saying, “I’m aware of your reputation as a builder.
 I know how hard you’ve worked for your clients throughout your career.
 So, I wanted to reward you at your retirement.
 I’m giving you the house you’ve just built.”
 The carpenter was shocked!
 If he had only known beforehand that this was to be his home, he would have built it with the finest materials and workmanship.
 But, now it was too late.